 It’s not only the in-depth online games that cause strife.
 Even less immersive titles, like the ones you play on Facebook or your smartphone, can have a negative influence.
 They appear deceptively casual and laid back, but often demand as much attention and focus as others.

 Related Reading: Jobs With the Highest Divorce Rate

 Excessive video game play leads to less time spent together, the disruption of routines, and can generally throw a monkey wrench into a marriage.
 At least that’s the case in marriages where only one spouse games.
 Or where spouses play different games.

 While many couples have one spouse who puts more time and energy into their game than the marriage, that’s not every case.
-Some couples game together, with constructive results.
-A study from Brigham Young University found that “for couples in which both spouses play, 76 percent said that gaming has a positive effect on their marital relationship.”
+Many couples game together, with constructive results.
+A study from Brigham Young University found that “For couples in which both spouses play, 76 percent said that gaming has a positive effect on their marital relationship.”

 So, if you absolutely must play a video game, consider involving your spouse.
-The research indicates that couples who game together have a higher likelihood of remaining together than those where only one participates.
+The research indicates couples who game together have a higher likelihood of remaining together than those who don’t.

 This may provide some much needed common ground and lower your risk of divorce.
 If nothing else, consider how your video game obsession impacts the flesh-and-blood relationships around you.

 Related Reading: Can Politics Cause Divorce?